 What happens if I need to cancel?

 Your child is expected to participate in all SCL scheduled shifts.
 Please make every attempt to reschedule any missed shifts.
-If cancellation is necessary, please provide notice to your child’s supervisor.
+If cancellation is necessary, please provide notice to your child’s assigned staff.
 Please use the following numbers to report schedule changes.

 - Ames on-call supervisor during and after business hours: 515-231-8588